 Roof vents are installed on the RV to allow for additional airflow within the RV.
 These vents may be manual or electric.
 Make sure all vents are closed while the RV is in transit, or if weather conditions are poor.
 The main living room roof vent is fully powered.
-The remote access to open/close the vent and operate the fan is located in the cabinet door just inside the entry door where the control panel is located as shown in the picture (right).
-The bathroom vent is operated directly at the vent.
+The remote access to open/close the vent and operate the fan is located in the cabinet door just inside the entry door where the control panel is located as shown in the picture below.